cheqd/product-docs/architecture/adr-list/adr-003-did-registrar.md

 ### Create
 **Endpoint**: `/1.0/{:did}/create-resource` <br>
-Provide a did as the path parameter, and the request body with name, type and base64 encoded data
+Provide an existing DID as the path parameter, and the request body with resource name, type and base64 encoded data

 <details>
 <summary>Request Operation</summary>